Portable Real-Time Polarimeter for Partially and Fully Polarized Light: Experimentally Quantifying Polarization

-The polarization state of a quasi-monochromatic plane wave, traveling in the $\hat{z}$ direction can be completely specified by the magnitude ($E_x$, $E_y$) and relative phase ($\phi = \phi_y-\phi_x$) of its transverse components:
+The polarization state of a quasi-monochromatic plane wave traveling in the $\hat{z}$ direction can be completely specified by the magnitudes and relative phase of its transverse components $E_x(t)$ and $E_y(t)$.
+Letting the unknown relative phase between the transverse components be $\phi = \phi_y - \phi_x$, the parametric plot at a fixed location $z$ is given by:

-Equation~\ref{eq:monochrome} describes a parametric plot at a fixed location $z$ between $E_x(t)$ and $E_y(t)$ which generally describes \textit{elliptical polarization}~\cite{Goldstein_03}.
-In the special cases that the two fields are perfectly in phase, ($\phi = n\pi$), or in quadrature $\phi = (2n+1)\pi/2$ (for integer $n$), the ellipse becomes degenerate (\textit{linear polarization}), or has zero eccentricity (\textit{circular polarization}) respectively.
-Any polarization state may be uniquely quantified as a superposition of either horizontal and vertical linear polarization, $+45^\circ$ and $-45^\circ$ linear polarization, or right and left circular polarization.
+This equation generally describes \textit{elliptical polarization}~\cite{born2013principles}.
+In the special cases that the two fields are perfectly in phase, where $\phi = n\pi$, or in quadrature, where $\phi = (2n+1)\pi/2$ for integer $n$, the ellipse becomes degenerate (\textit{linear polarization}), or has zero eccentricity (\textit{circular polarization}) respectively.

+Any pure polarization state may be uniquely expressed as a superposition of two distinct polarization basis states.
+While there are an infinite number of such basis choices, the most common, and relevant to this work, are: horizontal and vertical linear polarization, $+45^\circ$ and $-45^\circ$ linear polarization, or right and left circular polarization.

-The polarization ellipse evolves at optical frequencies of hundreds of THz, and thus can not be imaged directly, but can be completely specified by the \textit{Stokes parameters}.
-Denoting $I_{H(V)}$, $I_{+(-)}$, and $I_{R(L)}$ as the intensity of the Horizontal(Vertical), $+45^\circ (-45^\circ)$, and Right(Left) circular polarizations respectively, these parameters are given by \cite{Goldstein_03}:
+A challenge that arises in measuring the polarization of visible light is that the ellipse evolves at frequencies of hundreds of terahertz, and so can not be imaged directly.
+However, it can be completely specified using standard polarizers and intensity measurements by the \textit{Stokes parameters}.